 Laurel Bern, You have an amazing eye for color.
 Love these.
 I am a painter(artist) by trade and have to say that the colors you chose are really beautiful up on walls.
 Yay for you for not picking pinky beiges and gray,gray,gray…So over it.

 That said, I have Cleveland Green in my living room.
 If you pay attention to museum walls they are often painted this color.
 It is a fantastic color for artwork and white and black pops.Very classy shade.
 Cheers!

 Gosh, Laurel, thanks for answering!
 I actually discovered that Ghostery (ad blocker) stopped me from seeing the post.
 I have changed it to let me read your (trusted) site without interference.
 Yay!

 Since I have your ear, so to speak, let me say how very much I love your site and how much you have inspired me.
 Case in point: I felt very confident specifying navy blue Satin Impervo for my powder room walls, floor to ceiling.
 Ceiling is silver leaf.
 Thick crown molding….chair rail with picture frame molding below…black toilet….hammered nickel sink….black/pewter waterfall faucet….White Damascus granite…..gallery walls with original, custom framed art.
 I love it.
 So elegant and different.
 These ideas had been floating around in my head for a while but it wasn’t until I had read dozens of your posts that it all crystallized.
 Thank you soooo much!

 Well, there it is!
 The price for the Paint Color/ Paint Palette Collection (both parts I and II – nearly 500 pages!) is only

-(if you live in NY State, sorry, but you’ll need to cough up a bit of sales tax that I’m obliged to collect.
+(if you live in Massachusetts, sorry, but you’ll need to pay a bit of sales tax that I’m obliged to collect.
 It’s the law.)